hashicorp/terraform-website/content/source/docs/enterprise/private/faq.html.md

 }
 ```

-Now, place your Private Terraform token in scope and re-initialize:
+Now, place your Private Terraform Enterprise token in scope and re-initialize:

 ```
 export ATLAS_TOKEN=$PTFE_ATLAS_TOKEN
 terraform init
 ```

 You will again be asked if you want to copy the state file.
-Type `yes` and the state will be uploaded to your Private Terraform installation.
+Type `yes` and the state will be uploaded to your Private Terraform Enterprise installation.

 ---